fiasinstitute/glosa/glosa/gid.1.md

 ## Swahili

-There is a printed version of \"Glosa 1000\" available.
+There is a printed version of \"GlosaÂ 1000\" available.
 When you are interested, please contact Glosa author Wendy Ashby (Glosa Education Organisation, 35 Wingfield Road; Kingston Upon Thames; Surrey KT2 5LR;
 ENGLAND).
 Sorry, no online-version available yet.